 3. Drink Water

 OUR BODY CAN FEEL TIRED OR HUNGRY if we do not drink enough water.
 Sugary drinks (even if they have the word ”natural’ on the packaging) are not the same thing.
 Choose fresh water, coconut water, or DIY water infused with lemon/mint/ginger/strawberries/kiwi to take in about 1.5 – 2L of water per day.
 The benefits of doing so are better bowel function, preventing dehydration and optimalising kidney function.
-Your bowels and kidneys are the two main organs helping your body get rid of toxins – so keep sure to keep them happy.
+Your bowels and kidneys are the two main organs helping your body get rid of toxins – so make sure to keep them happy.

 PACK YOUR OWN LUNCH AND SNACKS!
 By the way, Pinterest and blogs like mine are full of inspiration recipes for this.
 Alternatively, become a lobbyist for healthier meal choices at the local cafeteria.
 Talk about a healthy hobby to get passionate about <3.